SamueleCavinato/TCoMX/README.md

 Cavinato S, Scaggion A. TCoMX: Tomotherapy Complexity Metrics EXtractor.
 ArXiv211215056 Phys.
 Published online December 30, 2021.
 Accessed January 7, 2022. http://arxiv.org/abs/2112.15056

+and adding by adding a link to this repository in the main text: https://github.com/SamueleCavinato/TCoMX

 If you need other citation formats, you can refer to the updated version of the TCoMX User Manual on arxiv: http://arxiv.org/abs/2112.15056

 ## Results